Disabled parking permits, parking permits, parking fines (infringement notices), road rules

 A parking ticket can be handed to you, left on your car's windscreen or posted to you.

 How long do I have to pay and how do I pay?

 You have 28 days to pay the fine.

-Payments can be made online Pay On Line or contact any Council Service Centre
+Payments can be made by contacting any Council Service Centre.

 Full details are on the Infringement Notice.